5.2 Welding Power Sources

 Transformers

 Transformers are one of the oldest types of arc welding power sources.
-A transformer is a device that changes the voltage and amperage of an electrical current while keeping the wattage the same.
+A transformer is a device that changes the voltage and amperage of an electric current while keeping the wattage the same.
 The two basic types of transformers are step-up and step-down transformers.
 Step-up transformers increase voltage while decreasing amperage.
 Step-down transformers decrease voltage while increasing amperage.
-Remember that because V x A = W, it is possible to adjust the voltage and amperage of an electric current proportionally to each other and still have the same wattage.
-For example, 240v x 15a = 3,600w.
-Using a step-down transformer we can change the voltage to 30v and the amperage to 120a, because 30v x 120a = 3,600w.

-A step-down transformer is composed of a metal core, with coils of copper wire wound around it in two or more places.
+There are different variations in how a transformer is made, but that is beyond the scope of this discussion.
+What you need to know is that a step-down transformer is composed of a metal core with coils of copper wire wound around it in two or more places.
 The metal core is made up of thin metal sheets that are laminated or glued together.
 The core is shaped like a square with one or more slots cut into it.
-On one side of the square, a copper coil called the primary winding is wound through the slot.
+On one side of the square a copper coil called the primary winding is wound through the slot.
 On the other side of the square is the coil called the secondary winding.
 Electricity enters through the primary winding, is transformed, and exits through the secondary winding.
-In a step-down transformer, the primary winding always has more turns in the coil than the secondary winding.
+In a step-down transformer, the primary winding has more turns in the coil than the secondary winding.

 One issue that all transformers have is that they only work using AC.
 This is because of the constant change of polarity with AC.
 When the electrons in a conductor flow back and forth in an alternating current, it creates a phenomenon called magnetic flux.
 This magnetic flux can cause the electrons in another nearby conductor to start moving back and forth, creating another alternating current.
 The primary and secondary windings in a transformer are completely insulated from each other (meaning that they are neither touching nor electrically connected).
 The magnetic flux from the primary winding starts a new electric current in the secondary winding.
-In a step-step down transformer, because there are fewer turns in the secondary winding than the primary winding, the new electric current has less voltage and more amperage but the same wattage.
+In a step-step down transformer, because there are fewer turns in the secondary winding than in the primary winding, the new electric current has less voltage and more amperage but the same wattage.

 Transformers are still around today, although they are less common.
 This is because they tend to be larger, heavier, and less efficient than the newer inverter welders.
 However, transformer welders are known for being extremely reliable and generally having a higher power output than many inverters, as well as being somewhat cheaper to purchase.